dhope-scottlogic/blog/_posts/2024-02-19-message_types_part2.md

   }
 }
 ```
-If one message has the latest profile but older user preferecces and the next the latest preferences but older profile then you've got a problem!
+If one message has the latest profile but older user preferences and the next the latest preferences but older profile then you've got a problem!
 You could at least add versioning or timestamps at the level of the sub-entities but consumers must be aware of this.

 Such a scenario can occur both within a service or when aggregating messages from multiple services.
 For the former imagine that address and email endpoints are hit in quick succession from a client but go to 2 different instances of the application providing the service.
 Each may read an old version of the data from the other endpoint when providing the full profile message.
 This is a strong reason not to aggregate within a service where you <em>can't guarantee linear ordering in the reads and writes all the way through to the message.</em>